rmartinho/flamingdangerzone/_posts/travel/2015-10-09-hitchhiking-ii.markdown

 the golf clubs sharing the backseat with us, that was a rather pleasant 15-minute trip.

----

-*Phew, we're back on the road.
-I thought we'd be stuck here till the morning like that other guy we met.*
+> *Phew, we're back on the road.
+I thought we'd be stuck here till the morning like that other guy we met.*&mdash;Martinho

 And there we were, standing in front of a hostel in Nijmegen.
 Two guests were just getting in as we stood there; we followed them in and found the reception.